Hospitality Dental & Orthodontics

 Regular teeth cleanings should become part of your twice-yearly ritual.
-Based in in Southern California's Inland Empire and hi/low desert regions, the team at Hospitality Dental & Orthodontics reduces the risks of cavities and gum issues significantly.
+Based in Southern California's Inland Empire and hi/low desert regions, the team at Hospitality Dental & Orthodontics reduces the risks of cavities and gum issues significantly.
 Cleanings remove deep-seated plaque nestled around your teeth and smooth out their surface to make it harder for bacteria to accumulate.
 With offices in San Bernardino, Rancho Mirage, Hesperia, Palm Desert, Rancho Cucamonga and Riverside, call or go online today to take the first step toward dental health.

 At Hospitality Dental & Orthodontics, dental cleanings include: